 How to export property history from HubSpot by hand?

 HubSpot has a native method for exporting property history.
 This method is the most straightforward and may be the most efficient, depending on your needs.
-And then there are third-party applications such as Coupler.io to automate the export, making your job easier.
+Also, as we already mentioned in the previous section, there are third-party applications such as Coupler.io to automate the export, making your job easier.

 Here’s how you can manually export property history from HubSpot: